The Quebec Association of Educators seeks to involve all practitioners who work in the field of child, youth and lifespan care.

 In 2009, Melanie became President of the Quebec Association of Educators and has actively been involved ever since.

 Melanie continues to be the QAE President and more recently, she's been appointed by the CCCYCA to be the ACYCP (American Council of Youth and Child Care Practitioners) liaison, the Chair of the communications committee and the Liaison to the National Youth in Care Network.

-Amy has been the QAE administrative assistant for more than 2 years.
-She has been working in the admininstration field for the past 14 years (Almost 10 of them in the Department of Youth Protection).
+Amy has been the QAE administrative assistant for more than 5 years.
+She has been working in the admininstration field for the past 17 years (More than 10 of them in the Department of Youth Protection).

 Amy graduated from Mother House College in 2003 with an AEC in Office Management and Administration.

 Previously, Amy was in the culinary field.
 Cooking has become one of her passions, and she love to try new recipes for her family and friends.